joedaniels29/ember-cli-textillate/README.md

-# ember-cli-animate.css
+# ember-cli-textillate

-Include animate.css in an ember-cli app.
+Include textillate in an ember-cli app.

-When the addon is installed, it will add animate.css `latest` as a bower dependency.
+When the addon is installed, it will add textillate `latest` as a bower dependency.

 ## Dependencies

-There ought not be any Dependencies.
-This addon does not utilize sass.
+Depends on a couple other ember addons:

+     "ember-cli-lettering-js": "latest",
+     "ember-cli-animate-css": "latest"

 ## Usage